shazron/phonegap-questions/README.md

 phonegap-questions
 ==================

-Send me your questions about PhoneGap / Apache Cordova (with a focus on iOS) here in the [issue tracker](https://github.com/shazron/phonegap-questions/issues).
+Send me your questions about PhoneGap / Apache Cordova (with a focus on iOS) here in the [issue tracker](https://github.com/shazron/phonegap-questions/issues) (don't forget to search the [closed issues](https://github.com/shazron/phonegap-questions/issues?page=1&state=closed) as well).
 Questions - not bug reports, those should go in the Cordova Issue Tracker [http://issues.cordova.io](http://issues.cordova.io), where any dev can respond to it.

 I may put a FAQ in here as well once I accumulate more questions.